Islandora/islandora_solution_pack_web_archive/README.md

 ## Solr indexing

 If you are using Solr 4+, warcs will automatically be indexed via Apache Tika.
+You will need to add `ds.WARC^1` to the Query fields form in 'admin/islandora/search/islandora_solr/settings'

 ## License